Zigong Sichuan, China Travel Guide

 Shop at local markets and independent stores for souvenirs, confirming your money directly benefits local businesses and artisans.

-By committing to these practices, you help preserve Zigong's unique heritage, support its people, and maintain its allure as a destination of historical wonder, scientific marvel, and cultural vibrancy.
-Your responsible choices lead to a positive and lasting influence on the places you visit.
+By committing to these practices, you help preserve Zigong''s one-of-a-kind history, support its people, and maintain its allure as a destination of historical wonder, scientific marvel, and lively culture.
+Your ethical choices lead to a positive and lasting influence on the places you visit.

 Zigong is a memorable chapter in your travel story.
 Consider where your next adventure could lead, building on the rich experiences of Sichuan.